fangorntb/cval-lib/docs/2_Sampling_for_the_detection_task_(on-premise).md

 ### use_null_detections

 Allow use of fake predictions if true.
 If false and the client tries to use fake predictions, the service will generate an error.
 This parameter is optional.

+### dataset_id
+ID of the dataset to which the embeddings are associated.
+This parameter is optional and is used only for strategies that use embeddings.

 ### selection_strategy